Jan. 6 panel subpoenas Trump for testimony on Capitol attack

 White House aide Cassidy Hutchinson, a top aide to then-chief of staff Mark Meadows, recalled Trump as being “livid” and “fired up” about the court’s ruling.

 Trump told Meadows “something to the effect of: ‘I don’t want people to know we lost, Mark.
 This is embarrassing.
-Figure it out,’”Hutchinson told the panel in a recorded interview.
+Figure it out,.”

 Cabinet members including former Secretary of State Mike Pompeo, Attorney General William Barr and Labor Secretary Eugene Scalia also said in interviews shown at the hearing that they believed that once the legal avenues had been exhausted, that should have been the end of Trump’s efforts to remain in power.